+The bank protection and pilings have existed for many years at this location.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
-The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove all improvements from State land.
+The lease is limited to a 10- year term and does not grant the lessee exclusive rights to the lease premises.
+Upon termination of the lease, the lessee may be required to remove all improvements and restore the lease premises to their original condition.
+Based on the foregoing, staff believes the bank protection and two pilings will not substantially interfere with Public Trust needs at this location, at this time, and for the foreseeable term of the proposed lease.